 If you are involved in a local group and would like to get a message on the board - free of charge, you need to register.

-You can pick up a registration form from Irlam or Cadishead libraries or from Irlam's community website.
+You can pick up a registration form from Irlam or Cadishead libraries.
 You should then take the completed form to one of the libraries.
+Or make contact on the Irlam's community Facebook page.

 Once registered, you can send requests for information to be displayed.
 The board is updated at least twice a week and information can run for up to two months.